bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 environment and enter a range of servers you'll want your application to run on.
 For instance, you may want of minimum of 2 servers to be on the safe side, and a maximum of 4 to absorb peak loads.
-You can even setup a timetable for autoscaling – e.g. to prepare for your TV commercials – and spread the EC2 instances accross Availability Zones.
+You can even setup a timetable for autoscaling – e.g. to prepare for your TV commercials – and also spread the EC2 instances across Availability Zones to be independent from regional outages etc.

 ![EB-19]({{ site.baseurl }}/assets/aws/eb-19.png){: .img-responsive }

 ## More

-There are a lot more features available on Elastic Beanstalk that cannot be covered here.
+There are a way more features available on Elastic Beanstalk than be covered in this article.
-You can do for example far more customizations, there are special options for all the different platform stacks, zero-downtime deployments, SSL, using custom domains, integration of other AWS services etc. Just check out [the extensive documentation](http://docs.aws.amazon.com/elasticbeanstalk) for more information.
+You can do for example far more customizations, there are special options for all the different platform stacks, zero-downtime deployments, SSL, usage of custom domains, integration of other AWS services etc. Just check out [the extensive documentation](http://docs.aws.amazon.com/elasticbeanstalk) for more information.